AndriesSHP/Communicator-Web_version-/README.md

 [![Build Status](https://travis-ci.org/AndriesSHP/Communicator-Web_version-.svg?branch=master)](https://travis-ci.org/AndriesSHP/Communicator-Web_version-)

 # Communicator-Web_version-
+The Gellish Communicator project develops a reference application (the Gellish Communicator App) that supports the use any of the Formal Languages of the Gellish family of formalized natural languages, such as Formal English and Formal Dutch (Formeel Nederlands).
-A web version of the Gellish Communicator App using RemiGUI The Gellish Communicator project develops a stand-alone app that uses Tkinter for its GUI.
+This related project aims to develop a web based version of the Gellish Communicator App that uses Remi GUI instead of Tkinter.
+The Gellish Communicator project develops a stand-alone app that uses Tkinter for its GUI.
-This project aim to develop a web based version that uses RemiGUI instead of Tkinter.
-RemiGUI creates HTML and uses an ordaniry browser such as Safari to create and display input and output.
+Remi GUI creates HTML and uses ordinary browsers, such as Safari or Edge, for creating and displaying input and output.
-For the time being this is done in a separate repository, because this is an experimental version.
+For the time being this project uses a separate repository.

 ## Getting started